Table of Contents

 Credit What Goes Out

-This principle is applied in case of real accounts.
+This principle is applied in the case of real accounts.
 Real accounts involve machinery, land and building etc. They have a debit balance by default.
 Thus when you debit what comes in, you are adding to the existing account balance.
-Similarly when you credit what goes out, you are reducing the account balance when a tangible asset goes out of the organization.
+Similarly, when your credit what goes out, you are reducing the account balance when a tangible asset goes out of the organization.

 For example (With capital nature items)